Slow Living Books – Top 5 Books That’ll Move You From Hurried To Slow & Intentional

 My Story of Slow Living

-Chronic illness tends to halt daily life as you once knew it, and your daily rituals, in such a way that slow and simple living just tends to naturally occur.
-And that was the case with me.
-But whether you do or don’t have a chronic illness, slower paced living could benefit anyone.
+Chronic illness tends to halt daily life as you once knew it, including your daily rituals, in such a way that slow and simple living just tends to naturally occur.

 What does slow living mean?

-I completely agree with that definition of slow living.
-It’s much more than what it sounds like at face value.
-It’s not just about doing yardwork instead of hiring it out, or playing cards instead of watching TV, or even tending to a small backyard garden.
 Yes, slow living can be those things but the grander purpose of slow living is to live in a mindset that is meaningful, allowing yourself to be grateful for what you value most.

 The Benefits of Slow Living